bcharleson/memorylens-ai/README.md

 ### The Technology
 - **Next.js 14** with TypeScript for the web application
-- **Gemini 2.5 Flash** for advanced photo analysis and conversation
+- **Gemini 2.5 Flash Image Preview** for state-of-the-art photo analysis and conversation
 - **ElevenLabs** for emotional voice generation
 - **Modern UI** with Tailwind CSS and smooth animations

 ### The Process
 1. **Upload** → Drop any photo into MemoryLens AI
-2. **Analyze** → Gemini 2.5 Flash understands your photo's content and context
+2. **Analyze** → Gemini 2.5 Flash Image Preview understands your photo's content and context
 3. **Converse** → Chat naturally about your photo and its memories
 4. **Listen** → Hear your story brought to life with ElevenLabs voice AI
 5. **Enhance** → Get suggestions and improvements for your memories